AsynchronousAI/cobalt/other-platforms.md

 ```

 ## Building for console
+> NOTE: Bytecode or Compiler is not available for any of these platforms, only JIT.
 ### XBOX One
 XBOX One has the JIT available, but you will need to build it yourself.
 Currently the normal
 interpreter is not available for XBOX One.